Sacrament of Baptism

 - be neither the father nor the mother of the child.

-A Baptised person who belongs to another Christian community may be admitted only as a “Christian witness” provided that there is at least one Catholic Godparent who fulfills the above criteria.
+A Baptised person who belongs to another Christian community may be a “Christian witness” provided that there is at least one Catholic Godparent who fulfils the above criteria.

 Both parents (together with the Godparents) present their child for this Sacrament in the ceremony.